 Conference and Exhibition on Air Pollution and Air Quality Management in Bangalore on – ” Air Pollution Issues, Challenges and current Scenario in Southern India”

-Air-O-Thon 2018, the Bangalore Chapter of the 3rd Edition of Air-O-Thon conference & exhibition is being organized by Prospur Events & Promotions Pvt.
-Ltd and Indian Pollution Control Association (IPCA) at The Capitol Hotel, Raj Bawan, Bangalore at 31st August 2018.
-The conference’s main focus is to address the issues of Indoor Air Pollution, Air Quality Management, Challenges and current Scenario in Southern India.
+Air-O-Thon 2018, the Bangalore Chapter of the leading conference on Air Quality “Air-O-Thon” was organized by Prospur Events & Promotions Pvt.
+Ltd, Asian Paints and Indian Pollution Control Association (IPCA) at The Capitol Hotel, Raj Bawan, Bangalore.
+The conference focused on the issues of rising Air Pollution including indoor air in various part of Southern India cities specially in Bangalore.

+The one day event was themed as “Bengaluru’s Toxic Air” was focused on the alarming rise in air pollutants in Bengaluru’s air.
+The conference will continue to be the leading national knowledge sharing hub for finding solutions to the air quality related issues .
+Over the past two years, the awareness and importance of indoor air quality had increased and it becomes necessary for achieving the goal of Clean and Healthy air to reduce the health impacts due to polluted air in all regions of India.
+Apart from Metros, other smaller cities in India are also choked today with high levels of air pollutants, especially the particulate matter.
+The solution to the problem of urban air pollution is not easy and needs to be tackled by involving all the key stakeholders apart from the local government.
+Policies backed with regulations, planning measures and strict enforcement play important role.
+Further, the Indoor air quality need to be monitored and regulated to tackle this problem.
+We need a stakeholder driven policy with the active participation of Industries to make the air breathable.

 Related News